Ilario Bandini: Mid 1950s racing in Italy

-At Predappio, Bandini won outright in 1955 and again in 1956, in which year the team came in third overall, achieving a class win at Bologna S. Luca, third place at Consuma, a win at Compiano Vetto d'Enza and another first place at the Emilia-Romagna Automobile Club championship held at the Modena aeroautodrome, a unique development (now derelict) constructed in 1949, and combining the functions of a small commercial airfield with those of a test track for the locally based manufacturers of sports cars.
+At Predappio, Bandini won outright in 1955 and again in 1956, in which year the team came in third overall, achieving a class win at Bologna S. Luca, third place at Consuma, a win at Compiano Vetto d'Enza and another first place at the Emilia-Romagna Automobile Club championship held at the Modena aeroautodrome, a development (now derelict) constructed in 1949, and combining the functions of a small commercial airfield with those of a test track for the locally based manufacturers of sports cars.

 1957 saw the debut of the updated 750 sports, the 750 International Sport, known colloquially as the Saponeta ("little bar of soap").
 The overall design and construction were unchanged, but track and ride height were modified, and the car received an altered rear suspension geometry.
-The engine was further developed, the combustion chambers being reduced in size, increasing compression and improving performance.
-The bodywork retained the characteristically Bandini pretty lines that prompted the Saponeta sobriquet which caught on with Italian enthusiasts.
-Subsequently, the same car would accommodate Bandini's first 850 cc engine, with a mixed distribution chain and gears and a different oil pump (whose design dated to 1955): this model would later serve as a testbed for the 1000 cc engine, itself based on the 850.
+The engine was developed, the combustion chambers being reduced in size, increasing compression and improving performance.
+The bodywork retained the characteristically Bandini lines that prompted the Saponeta sobriquet which caught on with Italian enthusiasts.
+Subsequently, the same car accommodated Bandini's first 850 cc engine, with a mixed distribution chain and gears and a different oil pump (whose design dated to 1955).
+This model later became a testbed for the 1000 cc engine, itself based on the 850.
 Garvini and Camisotti-Sintoni put in outstanding performances in the Mille Miglia, while Illario Bandini himself won the Bologna-S.Luca and achieved a seventh place in the inaugural event at Vallelunga.
 Another 750 International Sport driven by Massimo Bondi raced at Trento-Bondone.

-In 1958, the Saponeta won the Predappio-Rocca delle Camminate (with the Bandini of Achille Galassi placed second) also winning at Compiano Vetto d'Enza, maintaining the winning form demonstrated the previous year at the Modena aeroautodrome.
+In 1958, the Saponeta won the Predappio-Rocca delle Camminate (with the Bandini of Achille Galassi placed second), also winning at Compiano Vetto d'Enza, maintaining the winning form demonstrated the previous year at the Modena aeroautodrome.